-2-month-old, your baby and you have been around each other long enough to get to know one another.
-Maybe you are starting to find it easier to interpret his cries for example.
+When you have a 2-month-old, you and your baby have been around each other long enough to get to know one another.
+Maybe you are starting to find it easier to interpret his/her cries, for example.

-Now, what can you expect for a 2-month-old?
+Now, what can you expect from a 2-month-old?

-Not so much yet, but compared to only a few weeks back, his vision has improved quite significantly and he is also likely to have found his hands.
+Not so much yet, but compared to only a few weeks back, his or her vision has improved quite significantly, and he is also likely to have found his hands.

 And reaching those milestones, he or she is now ready for some new toys.
 Trying to reach colorful objects is great fun!